Bayswater - Embleton - Bedford

 Bayswater - Embleton - Bedford's population is slightly older than the national pattern

-The median age in Bayswater - Embleton - Bedford is 39 years, which is higher than Greater Perth's average of 37 years and close to the national average of 38 years.
+The median age in Bayswater - Embleton - Bedford is 39 years, slightly higher than Greater Perth's average of 37 years and close to the national average of 38 years.
 The 35-44 age cohort is notably over-represented at 16.7% locally compared to Greater Perth's average, while the 15-24 year-olds are under-represented at 10.8%.
-According to post-2021 Census data, the 15-24 age group has grown from 9.9% to 10.8%, and the 25-34 cohort has declined from 15.2% to 14.4%.
-By 2041, population forecasts indicate substantial demographic changes.
-The 75-84 age group is expected to grow by 70%, reaching 2,464 people from 1,452.
-Residents aged 65 and older will represent 60% of the anticipated growth, while the 0-4 and 5-14 cohorts are expected to experience population declines.
+According to post-2021 Census data, the 15-24 age group has increased from 9.9% to 10.8%, and the 25-34 cohort has declined from 15.2% to 14.4%.
+Population forecasts for 2041 indicate significant demographic changes in Bayswater - Embleton - Bedford, with the 75-84 age group expected to grow by 70%, reaching 2,464 people from 1,452.
+The population aged 65 and older is anticipated to represent 60% of this growth.
+Conversely, the 0-4 and 5-14 age cohorts are projected to experience population declines.

 Frequently Asked Questions - Age